Recognition of same-sex unions in Palau: Statutory laws

-Marriage in Palau is governed by the National Code rather than by a specific Marriage Act (Llach ra chebechiil).
-(Note: Farau ri lili; Farauh ri hihi; 結婚法, kekkon-hō) The National Code stipulates the legal requirements necessary for the issuance of a marriage license between two citizens or between two non-citizens or a non-citizen and a citizen.
+The National Code (Llach er a Belau; Farau ri Panou; Farau ri Panou; パラオ国法, Parao Kokuhō) stipulates the legal requirements necessary for the issuance of a marriage license between two citizens, between two non-citizens, and between a non-citizen and a citizen.
 The code does not expressly forbid same-sex marriages, but its provisions on marriages between two non-citizens or between a citizen and a non-citizen state that "the male" must be at least 18 years of age and "the female" at least 16 years of age.
 In February 2014, a bill was introduced to the Senate of Palau to define marriage in the National Code as being between "a man and a woman" in order to give statutory effect to the new constitutional definition of marriage.
 The bill passed its first reading in May 2014, but eventually did not pass the National Congress.
 The Kaleidoscope Australia Human Rights Foundation (KHRF) considered that if enacted, the bill would have "further entrench[ed] discrimination against same-sex couples in Palauan law".
 At Palau's second Universal Periodic Review on 21 January 2016, Spain recommended the government to legalize same-sex marriage.
 The government "noted" (rejected) these recommendations.
 Palau also does not recognize civil unions, which would provide same-sex couples with some of the rights and benefits of marriage.
 The KHRF reported in 2016 that the constitutional definition of marriage "[does] not hinder the ability of the National Congress to legislate for other forms of relationship recognition".

 Palauan law does not expressly ban the recognition of same-sex marriages validly performed abroad, but an attempt to register an overseas same-sex marriage was denied in 2014.
 This refusal was not pursued in court.
 A 2023 government report recommended allowing same-sex couples married abroad to be recognized and allow surviving spouses to access insurance social security benefits.
 The report, which according to Vice President Uduch Sengebau Senior can serve as "valuable resource for informed-decision making and policy formulation", also noted that the "LGBT community in Palau supports the removal of the constitutional provision against same-sex marriage".

+Religious performance

+The Catholic Church, the largest religious denomination in Palau, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Pacific did not issue a public statement on the declaration.
+The stance of Modekngei, a hybrid of ancient Palauan customs and Christianity, on same-sex unions is not explicitly detailed.